tridge/cuav/capturescripts/RasPi/README.txt

 This provides high-resolution timestamps (to within 100ms) to raw images, which are then compressed to jpeg files.

+The output images have the filename YYYYMMDDHHmmSSllZ.jpg, which is the time of capture
+Where:
+YYYY = year
+MM = month
+DD = day
+HH = 24 hour time
+mm = minute
+SS = second
+ll = milliseconds x10

+All times are in the UTC0 timezone

 -----------Build-----------
-Note this will only build on a Pi.

-The libjpeg-turbo library is required.
+This assumes that you are building on a Raspberry Pi, using a release of Raspian from August 2017 or later.

-Install it via the following command: sudo apt-get install libjpeg62-turbo-dev
+Install the required packages via the following command: sudo apt-get install cmake libjpeg62-turbo-dev

 Then build:
 ./cmake
 make

 -----------Running-----------
-Run start_rpi_capture.sh to start the capture

-Images are stored in jpg format in the ~/images_captured/<start datetime> folder.

-A link to the latest image will be stored in ~/images_captured/current.jpg
+See start_rpi_capture.sh for an example of running cuavraw

+The commonly used options are:
+-o <folder>      Save output images in this folder
+-l <filename>    Create this file as a symlink to the latest captured image -halfres         Reduce saved images to half resolution to reduce CPU/IO usage